 What about the children?

-Five or more servings of fruits and vegetables a day is the recommended amount for children, but according to The National Youth Risk Behavior Survey, in 2011 only 15 percent of children ate vegetables three or more times per day.
+Tis the Holiday Season to Eat Healthy!
+Five or more servings of fruits and vegetables a day is the recommended amount for children, but according to The National Youth Risk Behavior Survey only 15 percent of children ate vegetables three or more times per day.

 To ensure that your children get their nutrition during the holidays, make their favorite fruits and vegetables more available.
 Prepare a ready-to-eat tray of their favorite fruits and vegetables with a healthy dip such as low-fat yogurt or hummus.
 Make holiday-flavored fruit smoothies (with cinnamon or peppermint).
 Count down every day until the holiday with a fruit-filled treat.